mathurin186/NutanixKarbon/README.md

 Things to keep in mind:
 - After provisioning, you need to download a Kubeconfig file from the Karbon dashboard to access your cluster.
 Also keep in mind that these files are only active for 24 hours.
-- Ingress networking is supported, but users will need to install it on the VMs themselves -We do NOT support GPU with Karbon
+- Ingress networking is supported, but users will need to install it on the VMs themselves
+- We do NOT support GPU with Karbon
+- We use only CentOS images for the underlying VM infrastructure

 ## New to Git?
 ------------------
 If you're new to Github, good chance you're not aware of HomeBrew for your terminal (Mac/Linux).
-So, I recommend taking a few moments to install Github on your terminal.
+So, I recommend taking a few moments to read about Homebrew as a great package manager for your workstation.

 ## Step 1 – Install [*Homebrew*](http://brew.sh/)